lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 As discussed in {{Section 3.9 of RFC9528}}, applications can use EDHOC application profiles, which specify the intended usage of EDHOC to allow for the relevant processing and verifications to be made.
 In particular, an EDHOC application profile may include both in-band and out-of-band parameters.

-This document defines a number of means to coordinate the use and discovery of EDHOC application profiles, that is:
+This document defines a number of means to coordinate the use of EDHOC application profiles, that is:

 * The new IANA registry "EDHOC Application Profiles" defined in {{iana-edhoc-application-profiles}}, where to register integer identifiers of EDHOC application profiles to use as corresponding Profile IDs.